benbrastmckie/.config/README.md

 python3 --version
 ```

-If Python is not insalled, run:
+If Python is not installed, run:

 ```
 sudo pacman -S python